casi/flatshare_app/README.md

 ## Authors

 This project is a work of and maintained by Carsten Behnert.
-Looking for some other contributors to get in touch with for knowledge excange.
+I'm still looking for some other contributors to get in touch with for knowledge excange.
 If YOU like to, feel free to fork this project and send a pull request. :)

 ## Contributing

-If you like to contribute to the project - wich I appreciate, please read the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you like to contribute to the project - which I appreciate, please read the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License